thejud/text-processing-cookbook/README.md

 I try to remember a set of techniques that I can put together on the fly to answer questions in under 60 seconds, often much less.
-More complicated questions can be answered in an actual program, or with higher-level tools.
+More complicated questions can be answered via an actual program, or with higher-level tools.

 This document describes a variety of linux tools (standard and/or open source) that I have found useful for various parts of the process.
-They are also tools and techniques that I find myself re-discovering periodically, so this document is both a reminder to myself about things that have worked for me, and a potentially teaching tool for others.
+They are also tools and techniques that I find myself re-discovering periodically, so this document is both a reminder to myself about things that have worked for me, and potentially teaching tool for others.
 Note that there are multiple approaches to almost every recipe I've listed here.